rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 with a crates scope, the crates scope will be ignored and the call will be authorized.

-Tokens created before the implementation of this RFC won't have a crates scope, and it will be possible to use a crates scope in a token with the legacy endpoint scope.
+Tokens created before the implementation of this RFC will default to an empty crate scope filter (equivalent to no restrictions).

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation